dylanwulf/EasyTourney/README.md

   $ ../configure --with-gtk=2 --disable-shared
   ```

 5. Call make to build the wxWidgets library.
-Warning: this step takes about 10 minutes and 2GB of space (which you can safely delete after the end of this installation tutorial)
+Warning: this step takes about 10 minutes and 2GB of hard drive space (which you can safely delete after the end of this installation tutorial)
   ```
   $ make
   ```

 6. Download the EasyTourney source code, cd into its base directory, and make a build directory:
   ```
-  cd EasyTourney/
+  $ cd EasyTourney/
-  mkdir build/
+  $ mkdir build/
   ```

 7. Open the Makefile with a text editor and modify the first line so it has the **full** path to the wxWidgets build directory that you created in step 3.
 It will look something like: